-But if you try this expression you will see that you get all the contents (attributes) of the Book element.
-As mentioned before, an XPath expression evaluates always to a sequence of nodes and cannot be used to delete parts of those nodes (attributes or sub-elements).
-Thus we cannot return parts of the Book element as a result using only an XPath expression.
+But if you try this expression you will see that you get all the contents (attributes and subelements) of the Book elements.
+As mentioned before, an XPath expression evaluates always to a sequence of nodes and cannot be used to delete parts of those nodes (attributes or subelements).
+Thus we cannot return parts of the Book element as a result using only an